Chapter 55:

 “Eat it.”
 Sharzin insisted, pushing it closer to me while watching expectantly.

-Looking down, I inspected the meal.
-It was a bowl of something red that had been whipped up until it was smooth and fluffy.
-Then there was a slab of some kind of meat that had been overly cooked to the point of being horribly charred.
-Finally, a clear viscous liquid drenched the whole thing.
+Looking down, I inspected the awful-looking meal.
+Before me was a bowl of something red, whipped until smooth and fluffy.
+Then there was a slab of mystery meat that had been overly cooked to the point of being horribly charred.
+Finally, a clear viscous liquid drenched the entire meal.

 Make up your mind.
-I thought.
+I thought, cursing my insatiable hunger.
 God, what is this?
 I don’t want to be rude.
+But I also haven't eaten for, what?
+Two days?

-“Thanks, Zin.”
-I spoke, hesitantly taking the bowl and setting it in my lap.
+“Thanks, Zin,” I spoke, hesitantly taking the bowl and setting it in my lap.
+"Appreciate it."

 Cutting into the goo-drenched meat first, I was surprised at how moist it was.
 That was when I realized it had not been charred.
-Instead, the meat was in fact black all the way through, and the crispy exterior was a thick layer of spices.
+Instead, the meat was blackened all the way through, and the crispy exterior was a thick layer of spices at least half an inch thick.
 Hesitantly, I took a nibble, chewing cautious bites before—

 Delicious!